zulip/zulip/docs/subsystems/performance.md

 Currently, Tornado is sharded by realm, which is sufficient for arbitrary scaling of the number of organizations on a multi-tenant system like zulip.com.
-With a somewhat straightforward set of work, one could change this so sharding by `user_id` instead, which will eventually be important for individual large organizations with many thousands of concurrent users.
+With a somewhat straightforward set of work, one could change this to sharding by `user_id` instead, which will eventually be important for individual large organizations with many thousands of concurrent users.